If it rains tomorrow, we won't go to the beach.

 If we had left home earlier, we wouldn't have missed our train.

-Wouldn't be, hadn't told
+Wouldn't have gotten, hadn't told